cjlee112/spnet/doc/intro.rst

 So: if you want to strip the idea down to one sentence, it's this:
-*given that social networks already exist, all we need for truly open scientific sharing is simply a **convention on a consistent set of tags and IDs** for discussing papers and research.
+*given that social networks already exist, all we need for truly open scientific sharing is a
+**convention on a consistent set of tags and IDs** for discussing papers*.

 Getting Started
 ---------------